The first question many people ask when they begin planning a Disney vacation is “Should we stay on property or off?

-On our recent trip to Walt Disney World, we split our stay between two hotels that both cost about $100 per night.
-We stayed four nights at Disney’s Pop Century Resort, which is on Disney property.
-For the last two nights of our trip we moved over to the Springhill Suites in Marriott Village, which is located a few miles from Disney property.
+We stayed four nights at Disney’s Pop Century Resort, which is on Disney property, and for the last two nights we moved over to the Springhill Suites in Marriott Village, an off site hotel that is a few miles away.

 Here’s what to expect when you stay at a Disney Value resort: